jonathan-poole/qs-admin-guide/docs/asset_management/review_pinning_load_balancing.md

 [![load_balancing-5.png](images/load_balancing-5.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/images/load_balancing-5.png)

 * In the **Load balancing rules** section of the QMC, disable the default rule `ResourcesOnNonCentralNodes`.
 This default rule load balances all apps which are not in the Monitoring Apps stream to all RIM nodes.
-If you have other customized load balancing rules which are enabled consider disabling those if they are not integral to your Qlik site.
+If there are other customized load balancing rules which are enabled, consider disabling those if they are not integral to your Qlik site.

 * Create a new Load balancing rule with the following values:
   * **Name**: Dedicated Apps to Dedicated Node